 1.4.
 Vehicle classification

-All OVC-HEVs, NOVC-HEVs PEVs shall be classified as Class 3 vehicles.
-The applicable test cycle for the test procedure shall be determined according to paragraph 1.4.2. of this annex based on the corresponding reference test cycle as described in paragraph 1.4.1. of this annex.
+All OVC-HEVs, NOVC-HEVs and PEVs shall be classified as Class 3 vehicles.
+The applicable test cycle for the Type 6 test procedure shall be determined according to paragraph 1.4.2. of this sub-annex based on the corresponding reference test cycle as described in paragraph 1.4.1. of this sub-annex.

 1.4.1.
 Reference test cycle